tumbleshack/CarriesCloset/InstallGuide.md

 - `DATABASE_PASSWORD`: password you set for the PostgreSQL username
 - `RAILS_LOG_TO_STDOUT`: `true`
 - `INSTANCE_CONNECTION_NAME`: {project-id}:{postgres-region}:{postgres-instance-id}, for example `carries-closet:us-central1:closet-db-1`

+Go to the CONTAINER tab, and set Port to `3000`

 Then click the "DEPLOY" button.

 ### Troubleshooting: